 Equipped with a suite of advanced communication payloads, ESA's Advanced Relay and TEchnology MISsion (Artemis) satellite has scored a long series of satcom firsts still in use today and precursors to new ESA programmes like the European Data Relay System.

 Although Artemis has officially completed its mission, the telecommunications satellite still has plenty to offer.
 Reaching its working orbit 11 years ago after an arduous journey, Artemis continues to communicate with Earth.
-To meet the demand of its operational users, ESA has decided to keep operating Artemis for a few more years until a planned de-orbiting in 2014.
+ESA transferred ownership of the satellite to Avanti Communications (UK) in 2014.

 Artemis created the first laser data link between satellites in different orbits.
 It was the first telecom satellite to be extensively reprogrammed in orbit, and it was the first to power its way to geostationary orbit, 36 000 km up, with ion thrusters after surviving the longest-ever drift to its destination.
 Artemis also provided data relay for Envisat, the largest Earth observation satellite ever built.